31December99/Unit3Dup/README.md

 #### Movies
 - `python3 start.py -u "/home/uploader/myvideos/TheMatrix.1080p.WEB-DL.H.264.mkv"`

-#### Auto mode - Scan the folder
+#### Auto mode
-This command allows you to scan for movies and series, and automatically upload and seed them Within your download folder, each movie should not have any subfolder, whereas series should have a subfolder.
+This command allows you to scan for movies and series, and automatically upload and seed them.

+Within your download folder, each movie should not have any subfolder, whereas series should have a subfolder.
 Any video file without a subfolder and using the SxEx notation